artefactual-labs/dip-mungers/README.md

 From here, you can either upload an entire DIP, or -- in cases where you do not want to make objects available via AtoM but wish to provide metadata stubs for users browsing your repository -- just its metadata.
 In either case, you'll want to manually populate the 'slug' column of the spreadsheet consistent with [the AtoM documentation for manually uploading DIP objects](https://www.accesstomemory.org/en/docs/2.5/admin-manual/maintenance/cli-tools/#manually-upload-archivematica-dip-objects).
 The `dip-upload` script otherwise follows this workflow exactly by performing the scp transfer step on the server for you and cleaning up afterwards.

 Your SFU user account will need sudo rights on the AtoM server.
 To avoid this, you can pass the `--nginx` argument to use the `nginx` user for the DIP upload rather than your SFU user account.
-The `--nginx` option will only work if your SSH key is on the jump server.
+The `--nginx` option will only work if your SSH keys are configured on the jump server and AtoM server to allow passwordless ssh connection.

 e.g.